Starmer: Rwanda deportation scheme is ‘dead and buried’

 The Prime Minister said he was “not prepared to continue with gimmicks” as he confirmed the multimillion-pound scheme to send some asylum seekers to Kigali is to be scrapped.

-Before the general election, Labour had vowed to abandon the plan “on day one” if it entered government.
+Before the general election, Labour had vowed to stop the plan “on day one” if it entered government.

 At his first press conference since entering Number 10, Sir Keir told journalists in Downing Street: “The Rwanda scheme was dead and buried before it started.
 It’s never been a deterrent.